Supporting Python 3: An in-depth guide¶

-Porting to Python 3 doesn’t have to be daunting.
-This book guides you through the process of porting your Python 2 code to Python 3, from choosing a porting strategy to solving your distribution issues.
-Using plenty of code examples is takes you cross the hurdles and shows you the new Python features.
+Supporting Python 3 doesn’t have to be daunting.
+This book guides you through the process of adding Python 3 support, from choosing a strategy to solving your distribution issues.
+Using plenty of code examples, it guides you across the hurdles and shows you the new Python features.

 Crowd funding successful!¶